Carlos Correa Player Props: Twins vs. White Sox

 Carlos Correa At The Plate

-- Correa is hitting .202 with three doubles, a triple, three home runs and 11 walks.
+- Correa is hitting .206 with four doubles, a triple, three home runs and 12 walks.

-- In seven games this season (28.0%), Correa has picked up an RBI, including two games with multiple runs batted in.
+- Correa has driven in a run in seven games this season (26.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.